yigitcanyontem/Note-Taking-App/README.md

 ## How to Use On Your PC
-- Run the notepad.jar in jar folder
+- Run the Notepad.jar in the jar folder
 - Create an account and start adding notes

 ## Buttons